A-r-y-a-n-R-o-y/fact-checker-app/README.md

 - The extracted text is passed downstream for analysis.

 ### 2. Claim Extraction (LLM-powered)
-- The extracted text is sent to Gorq via LangChain.
+- The extracted text is sent to Groq via LangChain.
 - A structured prompt instructs the model to extract **only checkable factual claims**, such as:
   - Numerical statistics
   - Dates and timelines